 Gov. Eric Holcomb gave his 2023 State of the State address this week.
 In his remarks, he proposed $25 million for land protection, a significant investment.
 If enacted, this investment will spark the conservation of thousands of acres.
 The governor specifically named Central Indiana Land Trust as a partner in this work.

-Thanks to a matching challenge grant from a generous donor, all contributions will be matched during our spring and summer membership campaign.
-The Herbert Simon Family Foundation will match all gifts up to $50,000.
+We are so fortunate to have a matching challenge grant from a generous donor this spring!
+Thanks to board member and friend, Stephen H. Simon, all contributions will be matched during our spring and summer membership campaign, up to $50,000.

 Our spring newsmagazine featured Cliff’s top ten hidden gems of birding.
-Here is the first of a blog series on these birds, by guest blogger Ed Pope.
+Here is the final post in a blog series on these birds, by guest blogger Ed Pope.

 Despite its name, the worm-eating warbler prefer insects, spiders, other arthropods and especially caterpillars over earthworms.
 It is a small songbird, approximately the size of a goldfinch.
 The upper plumage is brown, while the underside is lighter.
 It has black stripes on its head, including two that appear to go through its eyes.

 Earlier this year, we had the chance to sit down with Indiana resident Janet McCabe, who serves as Deputy Administrator of the EPA.
 We profiled her in the winter newsletter.
 Here are some highlights from our conversation.

 From the layperson’s standpoint, problems in the environmental arena are so overwhelming.
 How are you approaching this in your new position?
 Continue reading

 As world leaders gather in Glasgow for the 2021 United Nations Climate Change Conference (Oct.
 31-Nov.
 12), it can feel as though the Earth’s fate rests in the hands of a few politicians.
 At the same time, it might seem like the areas where meaningful change can happen are far from home: rainforests, massive urban areas, the oceans, and so on.
 Continue reading